mahimainathan/Simple_Scripts/README.md

 AWS RDS also provides a built-in method to take backup of your RDS instance by creating a point-in-time snapshots of your RDS instances, which can be automated and scheduled as per your requirements.

-# Simple_Scripts 002  Python Scripty to check disk usage monitoring
+# Simple_Scripts 002  Python Script to check disk usage monitoring

 Simple Python script that will check the disk usage on a Linux system and send an email alert if the usage exceeds a certain threshold: